microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Enable-WinGetSetting.md

 PS C:\> Enable-WinGetSetting -Name LocalManifestFiles
 ```

-Enable the use of local manifest files.
+Enables the use of local manifest files.

 ## PARAMETERS